alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 For all new digital government services going live from 1 April 2013 GDS will create a domain name of the form `servicename.service.gov.uk` (where "servicename" is a plain English description of the service agreed between the relevant dept/agency and the Government Digital Service).
 This will introduce consistency across central government domains for digital services and remove the dependency on departmental subdomains (which are of course vulnerable to machinery of government changes) and the now-retired DirectGov and BusinessLink online brands.

 The process of obtaining a `service.gov.uk` subdomain begins either when the service manager asks a Government Digital Service product manager for a start page on GOV.UK (for services already under development as of 13 March 2013) or when the service manager asks for a subdomain to be created via the GOV.UK service desks’s government contact form (for services where development starts after 13 March 2013).
-Subdomains of `service.gov.uk` should describe the service (eg `lastingpowerofattorney.service.gov.uk`) and should not contain the name of the service owning department or agency (eg `ministryofmagicwandregistration.service.gov.uk`)
+Subdomains of `service.gov.uk` SHOULD describe the service (eg `lastingpowerofattorney.service.gov.uk`) and should not contain the name of the service owning department or agency (eg `ministryofmagicwandregistration.service.gov.uk`)

 The service-owning dept/agency will be given delegated authority to manage the domain and its subdomains, although in some cases this work will be carried out by third party suppliers.